apache/doris/docs/en/developer-guide/fe-idea-dev.md

 ## Code Generation

-If your are only intersting in FE module, and for some reason you can't or don't want to compile full thirdparty libraries, the minimize required tools of FE module is `thrift`, so you can manually install `thrift` and copy or create a link of the execuatable `thrift` command to `./thirdparty/installed/bin`.
+If your are only interested in FE module, and for some reason you can't or don't want to compile full thirdparty libraries, the minimum tool required for FE module is `thrift`, so you can manually install `thrift` and copy or create a link of the executable `thrift` command to `./thirdparty/installed/bin`.

 Doris build against `thrift` 0.9.3, and `thrift` 0.9.3.1 should also work well, but the newer version will not.

 If your are using macOS, try `brew install thrift@0.9` and will get `thrift` 0.9.3.1 installed at `/usr/local/opt/thrift@0.9/bin/thrift`, then create a soft link to `./thirdparty/installed/bin/thrift`.

 For Windows users, download `thrift` 0.9.3 from `http://archive.apache.org/dist/thrift/0.9.3/thrift-0.9.3.exe`, and put it into `thirdparty/installed/bin/` folder.

 Go to `./fe` folder and run the following maven command to generate sources.